Learn and master Mocha with Top 30 Interview Questions and Answers often asked in technical interviews.

 Mocha does not impose any specific file or folder structure for organizing test files.

-See also Cypress Testing Top 30 Interview Questions Answers
+See also Top 50 XML Interview Questions and Answers

 You can organize them based on your project’s needs.
 Common approaches include creating a `test` or `tests` folder and grouping tests by module or feature.